How to add a new encoding

 # Generate the design matrix from the sequence dataset

-encoded_examples = self._get_encoded_examples(dataset, params)
+encoded_examples = self._get_encoded_examples(dataset)

 # EncoderHelper contains some utility functions, including this function for encoding the labels